SGpp/DisCoTec/paper.md

 (which may not always be applicable), particle-in-cell methods (which suffer from inherent noise [@verboncoeurParticleSimulationPlasmas2005]), and restricting computations to a very limited resolution.
-A further---still developing but very promising---approach to the problem are low-rank methods [@einkemmerMassMomentumEnergy2021].
+A further---still developing but very promising---approach to the problem is low-rank methods [@einkemmerMassMomentumEnergy2021].
 Multi-scale (hierarchical) methods, such as the sparse grid combination technique (CT) that `DisCoTec` employs,